 Probiotic strains that help improve digestive health

-There are many probiotics which show short term improvement, but not much evidence that gut flora has changed nor any significant colonization of the bacterial.
+There are many probiotics which show short-term improvement, but not much evidence that gut flora has changed nor any significant colonization of the bacteria.

 Two probiotic strains which in studies are shown to significantly improve digestive health in humans and animals:

 - Lactobacillus Reuteri – Improved in overall symptom score

 - Bacillus Coagulans – found to improve symptoms of patients with IBS in a randomized placebo-controlled trial

 - L. plantarum 299v – improved in flatulence compared to the placebo group